There are many things that bug Tony Pioppi. Near the top of the list is the way golfers treat nine-hole courses.

 Both are worth your time.

 Suffice it to say, Pioppi thinks nine-hole layouts get short shrift.
 In 2006 he authored To the Nines because, he said, no one else had.
-Now he presents his list of the best in the country and urges you to sample the on
+Now he presents his list of the best in the country and urges you to sample the ones here in the state:

 Birchwood, designed by Connecticut native Orrin Smith (who also designed Longshore Golf Club, site of this year’s Connecticut Super Senior Championship), is one of three Connecticut nine-holers included on his list of 25 Finest Nines.
 It has, says Pioppi, an almost-perfect par 3-4-5 finish.
 Here’s Pioppi’s description of the par-3 seventh, almost 200 yards in length: “The green is shaped like a guitar pick, narrower end nearest the tee, and protected short right and left by a pair of deep bunkers.”
 He mentions that two-time British Amateur Champion Dick Siderowf, a Connecticut Golf Hall of Fame member, played out of Birchwood at the peak of his career.